informalsystems/hermes/docs/architecture/adr-011-light-client-crates-extraction.md

 #### Light client traits cannot have constructors

 This restriction comes from the fact that trait methods of object safe traits cannot return `Self`.
-However, we would need a ctor to be able to create a `ClientState` and `ConsensusState` in the `create_client` handler.
+However, we would need a constructor to be able to create a `ClientState` and `ConsensusState` in the `create_client` handler.
 This can be done using a `where Self: Sized` clause on the trait method.

 ```rust
 use ibc_proto::google::protobuf::Any;